ColtonBeery/Digital_Clock/README.md

 <details>
 	<summary> Current Progress </summary>
-	The basic clock features work, albeit at a greatly increased speed, instead of 1 second per second.
-This should be easy to change by simply modifying my counter variable.
+	The basic clock features work correctly, at the proper speed.
+No extra credit features have been added yet.

 </details>